How to improve refereeing standards in T&T; Look Loy submits proposal to TTFA

 The objective of this proposal is not to undermine the credibility and/or status of referees but to assist in identifying weaknesses in performance, and to facilitate the enhancement of referee capacity to the benefit of the beautiful game.

 Modern performance management theory requires that all persons affected by the performance of an individual should play a part in the assessment of that individual.
-The theory of “360 Degree Assessment” is that everyone affected by the individual’s performance should be able to state how they perceive that performance, and how it affects them.
+The theory of “360 Degree Assessment” is that everyone affected by the individual’s performance should be able to state how (s)he perceives that performance, and how it affects them.

 The referee affects the players, coaches and spectators.
 It may be difficult to poll the spectators but certainly the players and coaches should have a say.